lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 ---

 layout: post
-title: A dive into gaming on Windows 11 using AWS and Parsec’s Remote Access Tech solution
+title: A dive into Cloud Gaming using AWS and Parsec’s Remote Access Tech solution on Windows
 read_time: true
 comments: true
 category: Entertainment